Sleep Anxiety: Signs, Symptoms, Causes, And Mental Health Solutions

 How can I prevent sleep anxiety?

-How to clear your mind to sleep and overcome the intense fear of sleep?
+How do you clear your mind to sleep and overcome the intense fear of sleep?

 How can you calm your anxiety at night with breathing exercises to get a good sleep?